soypat/sdf/README.md

  * Objects are rendered to an STL file to be viewed and/or 3d printed.

 ## Highlights
-* 3d and 2d objects modelled with signed distance functions (SDFs)
+* 3d and 2d objects modelled with signed distance functions (SDFs).
-* Minimal and idiomatic API
+* Minimal and idiomatic API.
+* Render objects as triangles or save to STL, 3MF(experimental) file format.
-* End-to-end testing using image comparison
+* End-to-end testing using image comparison.
-* `must` and `form` packages provide panicking and normal error handling basic shape generation APIs for different scenarios
+* `must` and `form` packages provide panicking and normal error handling basic shape generation APIs for different scenarios.
-* Dead-simple, single method `Renderer` interface
+* Dead-simple, single method `Renderer` interface.

 ## Examples